Gary Bowyer: Coaching career

-Youth coach and move into management
+Early career

 After retiring as a player, Bowyer began his coaching career working part-time at Ilkeston, before being appointed as under-17s coach at Derby County, where he spent six years as an academy coach.
 He then became under-18s coach for Blackburn Rovers in 2004.
 He became their reserve-team manager in 2008, and in December 2012 he was appointed as caretaker manager following the dismissal of Henning Berg, steering them to a 3–1 victory over Barnsley in his first game in charge.
-It was later announced that Bowyer would remain in charge until the end of January.
-Bowyer was re-appointed caretaker manager on 19 March 2013, following the sacking of Michael Appleton, until the end of the season; however, on 26 March Bowyer said he was unsure how long he would remain in the position, in case the club hired a new permanent manager, and on 8 April Bowyer was summoned to India for a meeting with the club's owners.
-Bowyer was appointed the permanent manager of Blackburn on 24 May, on a 12-month rolling contract.
+It was later announced that Bowyer would remain in charge until the end of January 2013.
+Bowyer was re-appointed caretaker manager on 19 March 2013, following the dismissal of Michael Appleton, until the end of the season; however, on 26 March Bowyer said he was unsure how long he would remain in the position, in case the club hired a new permanent manager, and on 8 April Bowyer was summoned to India for a meeting with the club's owners.
+Bowyer was appointed the permanent manager of Blackburn on 24 May 2013, on a 12-month rolling contract.

 In September 2015, he called for goal-line technology to be implemented.
-On 10 November, Bowyer was sacked as manager of Blackburn Rovers.
+On 10 November 2015, Bowyer was dismissed as manager of Blackburn Rovers.

 Blackpool and Bradford City spells

 Bowyer with Bradford City in 2019.

 On 1 June 2016, Bowyer was appointed as manager of Blackpool on a one-year rolling contract, following the club's relegation to EFL League Two.
 On 28 May 2017, Bowyer guided Blackpool to an immediate return to EFL League One in his first season in charge after his side beat Exeter City 2–1 in the League Two play-off final.
 He resigned as Blackpool manager on 6 August 2018.

 In February 2019 he was linked with the vacant managerial position at Bradford City.
 On 4 March, Bowyer replaced David Hopkin as Bantams manager, signing a contract until the end of the season, with Andy Todd as his assistant.
 Bowyer retained the club's other coaching staff—including Martin Drury, who had been caretaker manager prior to his appointment— and said that all of City's squad players would have a chance to fight for a first-team place.
 In April, he signed a new contract with Bradford City until 2021.
 He was nominated for the League Two Manager of the Month award for October, but later said he was not a "fan" of such awards.
-Bowyer was sacked by Bradford City on 3 February 2020.
+Bowyer was dismissed by Bradford City on 3 February 2020.